pfig/envion_v3.6/README.md

 **What works on iPadOS without additional libraries:**

-✅ All envelope sequencing and dynatext features
+✅ All envelope seq and dynatext features
 ✅ Audio playback and sample manipulation
 ✅ All preset functionality
 ✅ Recording and real-time processing
 ✅ Manual and automatic triggering

 **What requires optional libraries (desktop only):**

 ⚠️ 3D scope visualization (requires `simplex`)
 ⚠️ Some advanced audio processing features (requires `audiolab`, `ceammc`, `ggee`)